• Home

 If a decoy has a vulnerability emulator enabled, traffic that does not exploit the vulnerability fully but is still recognized by the decoy is generally labelled as 'Possible exploit attempt.'
 Note that this is not a direct guarantee that the traffic was aiming to exploit, as sometimes e.g. a network scanner may trigger this in a vulnerability emulation.

-The Dynamic Sandbox creates a post-exploit sandbox environment where an attacker can be dropped into for further analysis of their actions.
+The Attacker Engagement Module creates a post-exploit sandbox environment where an attacker can be dropped into for further analysis of their actions.

-The sandbox environments monitor and record attacker actions in real time, and also collect any files dropped by the attacker into the shell environment.
+The Attacker Engagement Module enable monitoring and recording post-breach attacker actions in real time, and also collect any files dropped by the attacker into the shell environment.

-Not all decoy types currently contain sandbox environments - the Sandbox label denotes decoys with embedded sandbox environments when deploying via Capabilities.
+Not all decoy types currently contain Attacker Engagement Module - the Sandbox label denotes decoys with the Attacker Engagement Module embedded when deploying via Capabilities.

 Functionalities